dynamics-of-stellar-systems/dynamite/docs/installation.rst

 If you are using macOS, you will need ``gfortran``, which can be installed in a number of different ways.

-**Important:** If you install the GCC package, do **not** install GCC 10 or higher as we noted  significant differences with this version.

 macOS
 ^^^^^